Spill reporting requirements and procedures

-Metropolitan Council Environmental Services (MCES) has been granted the authority to enforce its "Waste Discharge Rules" and the EPA pretreatment regulations in the Metropolitan Area.
+State law authorizes Metropolitan Council Environmental Services (MCES) to enforce its waste discharge rules and the U.S. Environmental Protection Agency pretreatment regulations in the Twin Cities metro area.

-The following spill reporting requirements apply to spills that have entered any sanitary sewer serviced by the Metropolitan Disposal System (MDS).
+The following spill reporting requirements apply to spills that have entered any sanitary sewer serviced by the Metropolitan Disposal System.

-This is a 24-hour one-call system for all state reporting requirements, established by the Minnesota Department of Public Safety, Emergency Management Unit.
-The Duty Officer records all pertinent information and then makes the appropriate notifications to other state and local agencies, including MCES.
+This is a 24-hour, one-call system for all state reporting requirements, established by the Minnesota Department of Public Safety, Emergency Management Unit.
+The Duty Officer records all pertinent information and then notifies other state and local agencies, including MCES.

 Industries holding an MCES Industrial Discharge Permit are required to post this Spill Reporting Poster in an area visible to employees.